Can I use a backpack as cabin luggage?

 Security While Travelling

-Can a backpack be used as cabin luggage?
+Can I use a backpack as cabin luggage?

 Are backpacks suitable for business travel?